Advertisement

 A warm greeting can make a big difference but so can asking what the person might need.
 The offer of a hot drink or food can go a long way as can the offer of a woolly hat, gloves or a warm coat.

-Lots of organisations around the country collect warm coats to distribute to people who need it while charity shops can offer a cheap alternative.
+Lots of organisations around the country collect warm coats to distribute to homeless people who need it while charity shops can offer a cheap alternative.

 Maybe the person you meet will decline the offer of any help.
 That’s okay.
 The important thing is to speak up and ask the question in the first place.

-Check if Severe Weather Emergency Protocol (Swep) is in place
+Check if severe weather emergency protocol (Swep) is in place

 When temperatures fall below 0°C, councils open up emergency accommodation to give people who are sleeping rough a warm place to take shelter.
 This is known as the Severe Weather Emergency Protocol, abbreviated to Swep.